mazadegan/delongify/README.md

 # Delongify

-Delongify is a link shortening microservice.
+Delongify is a link shortening service.
 It consists of two REST API endpoints.

 ## Endpoints